skichrome/android-emulator/readme.md

 ## Docker file
 This file is used to build a docker image, that have an Android SDK installed in /opt/android-sdk and can run emulators.
 The sdk is downloaded at image build.
 To use an emulator, you have to create it with the script create-avd.sh in working directory, and to launch it you have the second script start-avd.sh.
+After that you need to call wait-for-devices.sh.
 All option above are available in these scripts.